sustrik/cartesian/README.md

 console.log(JSON.stringify(c.expand(config), null, '  '))
 ```

-The result is cartesian product of all the boxes, compilers and tests:
+The result is cartesian product of all the boxes, compilers and tests.
+There's a lot of results, so let's have a look only at the first and the laster one:

 ```
 [